-A floating gas LNG (FLNG) facility in Israel's territorial waters would be more than three times as costly compared to a pipeline to Turkey and up to twice as pricey as a land-based LNG terminal (Bryza 2013: 36).
-The quickest and most economical method to transport gas to Europe is through Turkey via an undersea pipeline from Cyprus (Shokri 2022).
-According to Winrow (2016: 436), a "subsea gas pipeline connecting Leviathan with the Turkish mainland is widely accepted as being commercially viable" (Aslo see Winrow 2018).
+commercially viable".
 The same argument is also valid for the Aphrodite field in the RoC.
 The investment cost of transferring gas via pipeline to Greece is around \$19.510 billion, whereas carrying via pipeline from Cyprus to Turkey would only cost \$4.780 billion.
-Also, 'the net revenue that can be generated by gas via pipeline to Turkey comes out at \$69 billion, compared with \$55 billion for a pipeline to Greece and \$50 billion for an LNG plant (Gurel et al. 2013).
-When alternative projects omitting Turkey are concerned, developing a terminal to export gas as LNG and an ambitious plan for a pipeline connecting Israel with Cyprus and Greece, both of which have price tags of up to \$6 billion, have been ruled out as uneconomical alternatives (O'Byrne 2022).
-The cost of a pipeline connecting the RoC and Greece alone could reach \$20 billion due to the difficulty of building a conduit in very deep waters (Winrow 2016: 437).
+Also, 'the net revenue that can be generated by gas via pipeline to Turkey comes out at \$69 billion, compared with \$55 billion for a pipeline to Greece and \$50 billion for an LNG plant.
+When alternative projects omitting Turkey are concerned, developing a terminal to export gas as LNG and an ambitious plan for a pipeline connecting Israel with Cyprus and Greece, both of which have price tags of up to \$6 billion, have been ruled out as uneconomical alternatives.
+The cost of a pipeline connecting the RoC and Greece alone could reach \$20 billion due to the difficulty of building a conduit in very deep waters.

-Despite the high cost and technical difficulties, in January 2020, the leaders of Israel, Greece and the RoC signed the East-Med gas pipeline deal (Tugwell 2020).
-The project would exclude Turkey (the most obvious route for a Mediterranean pipeline) and the 1,250-kilometer pipeline will cost €6 billion and transfer gas from deposits offshore Israel and Egypt via Cyprus and Greece to European markets (Stamouli 2022).
-The East-Med project has been developed "to exclude and work around Turkey, illustrated by the plan for the pipeline to take a long detour to avoid Turkish waters" (Robinson and Jeakins 2019).
-As Grigoriadis (2014: 126) starkly put it
+Despite the high cost and technical difficulties, in January 2020, the leaders of Israel, Greece and the RoC signed the East-Med gas pipeline deal.
+The project would exclude Turkey (the most obvious route for a Mediterranean pipeline) and the 1,250-kilometer pipeline will cost $\epsilon$ 6 billion and transfer gas from deposits offshore Israel and Egypt via Cyprus and Greece to European markets.
+The East-Med project has been developed "to exclude and work around Turkey, illustrated by the plan for the pipeline to take a long detour to avoid Turkish waters".
+As Grigoriadis starkly put it